The child has to be 4 years old on or before September 30th.

 How do I apply?

-Submit a VPI Pre-Kindergarten Application and Office of Early Childhood Income Verification form with required documents to the school or schools that correspond to the student’s neighborhood school.
+Submit a VPI Pre-Kindergarten Application and Office of Early Childhood Income Verification form with required documents to the school that correspond to the student’s neighborhood school or to Early Childhood Office @ 2110 Washington Blvd., Arlington, VA 22204

 A separate application must be completed for each school in which the student would like to enroll.